 In addition to its properties in the United States, the Company has owned investments in Canada and Brazil.
 The Company's foreign subsidiaries translated their financial statements into U.S. dollars for reporting purposes.

 Assets and liabilities were translated at the exchange rate in effect as of the balance sheet date.
 Income statement amounts were translated using the average exchange rate for the period and significant nonrecurring transactions using the rate on the transaction date.
 Gains and losses resulting from translation were included in accumulated other comprehensive income as a separate component of stockholders' equity.
 With the exception of the Company's investment in Distribution Park Rio, the Company disposed of its investments in Brazil in January 2010 and June 2010 as well as its investment in Toronto, Ontario in June 2011.
 Upon disposal of these properties, the Company realized a gain related to the currency translation adjustment which was included in the gain on disposal in its consolidated statement of operations.
-During the years ended December 31, 2011 and 2010, respectively, the Company realized gains of \$8.9 million related to the currency translation adjustment as a result of the disposal of its directly-owned properties in Brazil.
-Accumulated other comprehensive income as of December 31, 2012 is related to the investment in the Company's indirectly-owned property in Rio de Janeiro, Brazil and remaining non-operating net assets of the disposed directly-owned properties in Brazil and Canada.
+During the years ended December 31, 2011 and 2010, respectively, the Company realized gains of \$8.9 million related to the currency translation adjustment as a result of the disposal of its directly-owned property in Canada and \$37.2 million as a result of the disposal of its directly-owned properties in Canada and \$37.2 million as a result of the disposal of its directly-owned property in Rio de Janeiro, Brazil and remaining non-operating net assets of the disposed directly-owned properties in Brazil and Canada.
 Subsequent to December 31, 2012, the Company sold its interest in Distribution Park Rio.
-See Note 16-Subsequent Events for further information.
+See Note 16 - Subsequent Events for further information.